-How does a restaurant make it onto the list of The World’s 50 Best Restaurants, sponsored by S.Pellegrino & Acqua Panna?
+How does a restaurant make it onto the list of The World’s 50 Best Restaurants?

-The list is the result of a poll of 972 indepdendent experts, who each cast 7 votes for estbablishments where they have enjoyed the best restaurant experiences during the previous 18 months.
+The list is the result of a poll of 972 independent experts, who each cast 7 votes for estbablishments where they have enjoyed their best restaurant experiences during the previous 18 months.
 This means that restaurants cannot apply to be on the list.

 The results and the awards are organised and published by William Reed Media.
 None of the sponsor partners has any involvement with the compilation of the results or awards.
 None of our commercial partners, nor any of the employees of William Reed Media, votes in the poll.